 Stochastic (i.e., random) events, such as hurricanes, occur in Florida and can affect the action area.
-These events are by nature unpredictable, and their effect on the recovery of the species is unknown; yet, they have the potential to directly impede recovery if animals die as a result or indirectly if important habitats are damaged.
-Other stochastic events, such as cold snaps like the one that occurred in January 2010 along the GOM side of Florida where the project is located, can kill smalltooth sawfish (Poulakis et al. 2011) and sea turtles(Foley et al. 2007).
+These events are by nature unpredictable, and their effect on the recovery of sea turtle species and sawfish is unknown; yet, they have the potential to directly impede recovery if animals die as a result or indirectly if important habitats are damaged.
+Other stochastic events, such as cold snaps like the one that occurred in January 2010, can kill smalltooth sawfish (Poulakis et al. 2011) and also sea turtles.